JamesReynolds/platformer-tutorial/README.md

   - [x] Create a background class
 - [x] Get working using WebPack
 - [x] Add actual images to the image folder
-- [ ] Create a background using an image under the canvas instead of using a background class
+- [x] Create a background using an image under the canvas instead of using a background class
+- [ ] Replace player with a gameobject

 ## Lesson 0